-Dissolved oxygen at Boulder Brook generally remains above the Maine DEP standard of 7 ppm for Class A streams, except for 2014-2015.
+Dissolved oxygen at Boulder Brook generally remains above the Maine DEP standard of 7 ppm for Class A streams, except for 2014-2015 and 2021.
 Note that dissolved oxygen readings are collected mid-day and do not represent the lowest oxygen readings for that day.
 Dissolved oxygen is typically lowest in early morning when decomposition processes dominate over photosynthesis.

 Water temperature (Fig. A) increased at Boulder Brook from May to August and then steadily declined until retrieval in November, following closely with observed air temperature (hourly data obtained from Fryeburg weather station).
-Boulder Brook experienced some of the highest water temperatures compared to the other streams.
-July showed water temperatures above 24 °C, which may threaten coldwater fish species.

-Beaver Brook is a major tributary to Great Brook. located on the northwest end of Kezar Lake off West Stoneham Road.
+Beaver Brook is a major tributary to Great Brook, located on the northwest end of Kezar Lake off West Stoneham Road.
 Beaver Brook drains a portion of the White Mountain National Forest.
 Water quality monitoring data have been collected since 2014.